Configure Automation1 for EtherCAT

 EtherCAT State

 Shows the current state of the EtherCAT slave.
 The Init, SafeOp, PreOp, and Op states are supported.
-This item will display “Off” if EtherCAT enabled is 0.
+This item will display “Off” if EtherCAT enabled is False.

-Shows the active error on the EtherCAT slave, if any.
+Shows the active connection error on the EtherCAT slave, if any.

 Troubleshooting from TwinCAT

-From TwinCAT, if the Automation1 device cannot be found, confirm the points that follow.
+From TwinCAT, if the Automation1 device cannot be found, confirm the conditions that follow.

 • The EtherCAT network hardware is properly configured for the EtherCAT master.